warden-protocol/wardenprotocol/docs/docs/learn/glossary.md

 ## Builder incentive

-Warden Protocol is open to third-party contributions: core protocol development or building [Omnichin Applications](#omnichain-application) in the Warden ecosystem.
+The Warden Protocol is open to third-party contributions: core protocol development or building [Omnichin Applications](#omnichain-application) in the Warden ecosystem.
 We'll reward both types of contributions with builder incentives in [WARD](#ward-token).
 More details will be announced soon.

 ---

 ## Chain Abstraction

 Chain Abstraction is one of Warden's key features.
-Instead of managing multiple wallets or accounts for different blockchains, you can aggregate them in one [Space](#space) within Warden Protocol.
+Instead of managing multiple wallets or accounts for different blockchains, you can aggregate them in one [Space](#space) within the Warden Protocol.
 [Omnichain Applications](#omnichain-application) allow signing transactions and messages at any destination chain.

 ---